rlepigre/subml/lib/ordinal.typ

   | L f → L (fun q → add (f q) m)

 (* A better definition for ordinals, semantics converges in 2^(2^ω).
-   Not sur that in does not converge before. *) type Ord0 = μO.[Z | S of O | L of ∃X.X → O]
+   Not sure that it does not converge before. *) type Ord0 = μO.[Z | S of O | L of ∃X.X → O]

 check O(Ord) ⊆ Ord0